Weinmannia

 Weinmannia is a genus of trees and shrubs in the family Cunoniaceae.
-It is the largest genus of the family with about 150 species.
-It is also the most widespread genus, occurring in Central and South America including the Caribbean, Madagascar and surrounding islands, Malesia and the islands of the South Pacific.
+It contains 90 species, which range from Mexico through Central and South America including the Caribbean, and to the Mascarene Islands (Mauritius and Réunion) in the western Indian Ocean.
 It is absent from mainland Africa and Australia, but some fossils have been attributed to Weinmannia in Australia.

 Leaves are simple or pinnate, with a margin usually toothed, and interpetiolar stipules.
 Flowers are bisexual, white, arranged in racemes.
 The fruit is a capsule opening vertically from the top to the base.
 Seeds hairy without wings.